Rightpoint/RZBluetooth/README.md

 As a developer, you can use `RZBMockCentralManager` or `RZBMockPeripheralManager`  directly, or you can use `RZBMockEnable(YES)`.
 This will swizzle alloc of `CBCentralManager` and `CBPeripheralManager` and return the equivolent RZBMock object instead.
 RZBMockCentralManager will create `RZBMockPeripheral` objects instead of `CBPeripheral` objects.

 # Fake Peripheral
 Another great testing strategy with Bluetooth is to implement a fake peripheral using the CBPeripheralManager API.
-This allows the developer to test against the same Bluetooth profile while the hardware is still under development.
+This allows the developer to test against the same Bluetooth service while the hardware is still under development.

 RZBluetooth provides a base class `RZBSimulatedDevice` to help simplify the `CBPeripheralManager` API.
 This object is a delegate of `CBPeripheralManager`, and provides a few helpers for working with `CBPeripheralManager`.
-It also provides support for some common profiles, like battery level, and device info.
-A small shell of an iOS or Mac application can be quickly written to exercise this peripheral.
+It also provides support for some common services, like battery level, and device info.
+With this, a small shell of an iOS or Mac application can be written to fake this peripheral.

 This may sound like a lot of effort for little pay off.
 But the development value here is much higher with RZBluetooth due to it's support for in-memory bluetooth simulation.

 # Simulation
 RZBMockBluetooth provides a few simulation objects that use the mock objects to connect the `CBCentralManager` and the `CBPeripheralManager` APIs.
 This allows the developer to take the fake peripheral developed above and simulate a fully functioning bluetooth stack inside the application.
-This also works inside the simulator, which has traditionally be useless for Core Bluetooth development.
-It is also easy to integrate into unit tests, or a debug menu inside the application.
+This also works inside the simulator, which has traditionally been useless for Core Bluetooth development.
+With this, the developer is able to utilize the fake peripheral inside of unit tests, or from a debug menu in the application.

 ## Sequence Diagrams
 To help understand how simulation compares against real bluetooth usage, here is a [sequence diagram](Documentation/Read.msc) of a read using Bluetooth: